anoopsarkar/compilers-class/decafspec.md

 ### Operators and Precedence

 Unary operators have the highest precedence.
 For the other binary operators the precedence is defined as follows.
 All operators at the same precedence level get equal precedence.
 All operators with equal precedence associate left.
-The `UnaryMinus` operator associates to the right.
+The `UnaryMinus` and `UnaryNot` operator associates to the right.

 | Precedence | Operator          |
 |------------|-------------------|